 Sell the House with Tenants Attached

-IF you’re going to sell the house with tenants attached, you’re going to want to make sure that everyone is aware of the situation.
+If you’re going to sell the house with tenants attached, you’re going to want to make sure that everyone is aware of the situation.
 The first thing you need to do is notify tenants of the impending sale.
 Of course, they could react negatively, so you need to be prepared to deal with that.
 Stick to the terms of the lease when needed.

-It’s good to point that even though you are selling your Tennessee house or property, your tenants have the right to stay there through the end of the current lease, regardless of whether or not it’s fixed-term or month-to-month.
+It’s good to point out that even though you are selling your Tennessee house or property, your tenants have the right to stay there through the end of the current lease, regardless of whether or not it’s fixed-term or month-to-month.
 Unless they violate the terms of the lease you have to honor that commitment and inform any potential buyer of those terms as well.
 You might be able to get the tenant to leave early if you negotiate with them, but they are under no obligation to do so.

-Wait Until The Lease Expires
+What Until Lease Expires

 One of the easiest solutions is simply letting the lease expire if you have time to wait.
 This lets the lease run its course, gives the tenant the legal time to move out, and then allows you to do whatever you want with the property before selling it.

 If your tenant is on a fixed lease with an end date that isn’t getting here soon enough, you should consult the lease to see if they are living up to the terms of the lease.
-If they aren’t, you could consider evicting them or terminate the lease with notice.
+If they aren’t, you could consider evicting them or terminating the lease with notice.
 This doesn’t mean that you should lie or make up fake violations, but if the tenant violates the terms due to things like drug use, guests staying too long, or destruction of property, you could have grounds to remove them.
-Be sure to consult Tennessee rental laws and be prepared that they could take you to court over the removal orders.
+Be sure to consult Tennessee rental laws and be prepared for they could take you to court over the removal orders.

-Make An Agreement With The Tenant
+Make an Agreement with the Tenant

 You can enter into a seller financing agreement with your tenant as an option.
 This means they can use their rent payments as down payments on buying the property.
 This could be a solution if they are interested in buying the house but don’t have the cash right now.
 Of course, you’ll need to be the only owner on the property (or have all owners approve the deal) and you’ll need to get your lender to sign off on the arrangement as well.

-Offer The House To The Tenant
+Offer House to Tenant

 Sometimes when you’re looking for a buyer for your Tennessee property, they’re closer than you think.
 If you have a solid tenant who wants to remain in the house, you would consider selling the house to them.
 They’ll likely need to sort out financing and decide if owning instead of renting is for them, but it’s an easy solution to your issue if they can afford it.